Residency in Ocular Disease, with Emphasis in Primary Care Optometry

 Outcome: The resident will research articles that are relevant to patient cases, and preparation for posters, lectures, and journal club.
 The Program Supervisor and/or staff is available for discussion when necessary.

-Measure: Each month, an article from a current peer-reviewed journal will be chosen by the resident and discussed with the Program Supervisor and/or staff.
+Measure: Each month, an article from a current peer-reviewed journal will be chosen by the resident.
 A log of these articles will be maintained by the resident.

 Objective 2: Guide and educate the resident as to the process of preparation of a manuscript of publishable quality.